faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 1. LDS missions are considered [a "coming of age" experience](http://www.pbs.org/mormons/themes/mission.html) (see answer by D. Michael Quinn).

 1. Marriage in an LDS temple is given _strong_ emphasis in the Church since it is viewed as the only way for the marriage to endure in the eternities.
-All other marriage ceremonies are viewed as counterfeit, at least to some degree.
+All other marriage ceremonies are viewed as lesser (and maybe in the extreme as [not really a marriage at all](https://www.missedinsunday.com/memes/sexism/weak-in-the-faith/)).

 1. Funerals are considered a time to teach the Gospel and reinforce the LDS conception of life's purpose.